milesepstein13/severe-thunderstorm-analysis/readme.md

          * `BS_NUM`: the brier score for all grid points on date between the outlook probability of seeing a storm report within 25 miles of a point and whether that actually occurred.
          * `RMSE_NUM`: the RMSE between the outlook probability of seeing a storm report within 25 miles and the PPH probability
          * `NEIGH_NUM`: the MSE between outlook probability of seeing a storm report within 25 miles and the true probability, as given by the fraction of the 5x5 nearest gridpoints that had a storm report within 25 miles.
        * Metrics Using Probabilistic Contingency Tables: As described in create_contingency.ipynb, the (expected) contingency table values a, b, c, and d are calculated for each day/hazard type.
-From these values, the following statistics are calculated: `_H/W/T` represents hazard type, all followed by `_NUM`
+From these values, the following statistics are calculated: `_H/W/T` represents hazard type, all followed by `_NUM`.
+[NOTE: THESE ARE FOR FULL GRID, NOT JUST CONUS--NOT YET UPDATED!]
          * `PC` (Percent Correct): (a + d) / (a + b + c + d)
          * `POD` (Probability of Detection): a / (a + c)
            * The expected mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was a verifying event within 25 miles